-The European Trade Mark and Design Network is an initiative to reduce the differences in practices between the national offices and also the Office for Harmonization in the Internal Market.
+The European Trade Mark and Design Network is an initiative to reduce the differences in practices between the national offices and also the European Union Intellectual Property Office.
 The network provides different options for protecting trade mark and design rights within the EU.

 The network has three strands of activity.

 - Convergence of IT tools through the Cooperation Fund